gesparza3/clirescue/README.md

 As always, refer to the [Effective Go doc](http://golang.org/doc/effective_go.html) and [the go bootcamp book](http://www.golangbootcamp.com/book) if you have any questions.

+### Refactoring TODOs

+* `main.go`
+  * No refactoring needed
+* `me.go`
+  * Extract request handlers to a seperate service(Make request, parse, etc.)
+  * Utilize API tokens if saved from previous session(Check for credentials on start)
+  * Extract structs to a seperate file
+  * Consider renaming `setCredentials` & `user.Login`; misleading names
+  * Current implmentation only supports one user...How would this change?
+    * We can assume there would only be one user and only save their creds
+    * Support multiple users(Would need to implement more robust persistence)
+* `cmdutil.go`
+  *

 ### Existing refactors